-2) Remove the one-half inch nuts holding the flue cover and remove the cover.
-(The 200 SSRII bottom front flue cover has a cover that also needs to be removed.)

-3) Using the flue scraper provided with the HEATMORTM furnace, push the dust to the front of the flue and let it fall down into the firebox.
+- 1) Inspect and clean the flue once a month during the heating season. - 2) Remove the one-half inch nuts holding the flue cover and remove the cover. - 3) Using the flue scraper provided with the HEATMORTM furnace, push the dust to the front of the flue and let it fall down into the firebox.
 Remove this dust as you would ashes.
-If a lot of dust is dropped down, be certain that the air slot of the front air box is not covered.
-If there is a two pass flue, clean the top flue through the flue access ports.

-4) Re-attach the flue cover plate(s), making sure to tighten the nuts to make an airtight seal.

-5) If the HEATMORTM Furnace unit is shut down for the summer, inspect and clean the flue for the next heating season.
+If a lot of dust is dropped down, be certain that the air slot of the front air box is not covered. - 4) Re-attach the flue cover plate, making sure to tighten the nuts to make an airtight seal - 5) If the HEATMORTM Furnace unit is shut down for the summer, inspect and clean the flue for the next heating season.